-Required work Score Notes Individual work Mini-presentation Technological innovation Close-Book Exam One 50 Multiple-choice questions Close-Book Exam Two 35 Multiple-choice questions Quizzes 56 7 points/quiz 8 quizzes = 56 points One quiz with the lowest score will be dropped from final grading: 9 quizzes - 1 dropped quiz = 8 quizzes Final Paper 35 Due in the final exam week Attendance on Case Study One Presentation Days 2 All students must attend all the presentation days to earn the 2 points; otherwise, 0 point.
-No in- between Attendance on Case Study Two Presentation Days 2 All students must attend all the presentation days to earn the 2 points; otherwise, 0 point.
-No in- between Teamwork In-class Exercise: Idea Generation 4 Participation is required for earning points.
-In-class Exercise: Cross-functional Communication 4 Participation is required for earning points.
-In-class Exercise: Virtual Team in Innovation 4 Participation is required for earning points.
-Case Study One 30 Peer evaluation is conducted.
-Each student's score = team project score × peer evaluation Case Study Two 30 Peer evaluation is conducted.
-Each student's score = team project score × peer evaluation Case Presentation (either case study one or case study two) 15 50% of grade by students and 50% of grade by the instructor Each student team is required to complete two case studies; each student team presents only one case.
-TOTAL 282
+Required work Score Notes Mini-presentation 15 Technological innovation; the presentation is followed by class discussion Close-Book Exam One 50 Multiple-choice questions Close-Book Exam Two 35 Multiple-choice questions Quizzes 56 7 points/quiz 8 quizzes = 56 points One quiz with the lowest score will be dropped from final grading: 9 quizzes - 1 dropped quiz = 8 quizzes Final Paper 35 Due in the final exam week Serve as a judge for team presentations 3 All students serve as a judge across all the presentation days to earn the 3 points; otherwise, 0 point.
+No in-between In-class Exercises 25 Participation is required for earning points.
+5 points/exercise 5 exercises = 25 points Case Study 30 Peer evaluation is conducted.
+Each student's score = team project score × peer evaluation Case Study Presentation 15 50% of grade by students and 50% of grade by the instructor TOTAL 264